coderbdsust/pos/README.md

 ```
 - Install SQL Database
-- Run the desgin sql from sql folder
+- Run the sql from sql folder
 - connect
 ```